Generating functions for the powers in $\text{GL}(n,q)$: Introduction

 \section{Introduction}

-One of the ways to approach problems in finite group theory is to study it statistically.
+One of the ways to approach problems in finite group theory is to study them statistically.
 This approach has been beautifully highlighted in the survey articles by some of the stalwarts of group theory, for example, see the articles by Shalev~\cite{sh1} and Dixon~\cite{di}.
 Here, we focus on the finite general linear group $\text{GL}(n, q)$ and aim to enumerate elements which are powers.
 The conjugacy classes of this group are given by the theory of Jordan and rational canonical forms.
 This theory, as well as the representation theory of this group (see~\cite{Gr}), uses partitions as a tool.
 Thus, representation-theoretic questions about this group naturally lead to several combinatorial questions.
-Kung~\cite{ku} developed cycle index for $\text{GL}(n, q)$ to deal with enumeration questions, such as the probability of finding cyclic, regular, regular semisimple, semisimple elements etc. This was further applied by Stong~\cite{st1} to get several asymptotic results in that direction.
-Fulman~\cite{Fu, Fu1} developed cycle index for other finite classical groups and also provided neat proof of some of the earlier known results for $\text{GL}(n, q)$.
-We note that Wall~\cite{wa, wa1, wa2} worked on the enumeration of conjugacy classes for classical groups.
-These works were followed up in~\cite{FNP} by Fulman, Neumann and Praeger where they extended the earlier results to all classical groups and obtained generating functions for regular, regular semisimple, semisimple conjugacy classes as well as elements.
-Britnell~\cite{Br1,Br2} studied this for special linear groups and unitary groups.
-Morrison has collected some of these generating function for matrices in~\cite{Mo}.
+Fix an integer $M\geq 2$, and look at the power map $\omega_M \colon \text{GL}(n,q) \rightarrow \text{GL}(n, q)$ given by $x\mapsto x^M$.
+The central question here is to enumerate the image size $|\text{GL}(n,q)^M|$ and how many regular, regular semisimple, and semisimple elements it contains.
+That is, decide when a regular, regular semisimple or semisimple element is $M^{th}$ power in $\text{GL}(n, q)$.
+We would like to get the generating functions for the same.
+Since, if an element is in the image of $\omega$, all of its conjugates are so.
+We ask the enumeration questions about conjugacy classes as well.
+We always assume that $\omega_M$ is non-trivial, that is, $M$ is co-prime to the order of the group.
+We set the notation and explain the problems more precisely in Section~\ref{notation}.
+Let us briefly look at the results which motivated us to take up this project.